telerik/xamarin-forms-docs/controls/chart/series/cartesian/features/chart-series-features-combine-mode.md

 - **Stack100**: Series form stacks that occupy 100% of the plot area and the characterictic size of each series is proportional to its relative value.

 The default combine mode is **None**.
 You can define the current combine mode with the series **CombineMode** property.

+>note CombineMode could be applied only to Categorical Series, such as Bar, Line and Area.

 ## Stack Bar Series Example